 Grinnell College is committed to helping students maintain progress toward their degree, and online instruction allows students to continue to earn academic credit when in-person instruction is not available.
 While enrollment status will not affect a student’s eligibility to return to campus, full or part-time enrollment is essential for academic continuity and can be a significant factor in student success.
 Grinnell is planning to invite every student to campus for at least one term during the 2020-21 academic year.
 Remaining enrolled or taking a leave will neither ensure or disqualify a student from being invited to campus.
 Helping students achieve curricular continuity is our priority.
 It is important that students consult their advisers on campus when considering a leave to weigh the possibility of missing classes that will only be offered when a student may be on leave.

 Residence Life will take a different approach to housing assignments for the next academic year.
-All students will be placed in family units called scurries.
+All students will be placed in family units called scurries and reside in single rooms.
 A scurry is the word for a group of squirrels—a homage to our informal mascot, Scarlet.
-A scurry will be comprised of 20-30 other students with whom you live.
+A scurry will be comprised of 10-15 other students with whom you live.
 First-year students will be placed with a roommate and in a scurry based on a shared academic course.
 Returning students will identify names of other students they would like to live with or near (and who are present on campus at the same time) to establish their scurry.
 Each scurry will be spaced throughout the residence halls in accordance with our public health efforts.
-Room assignments will be released in early August for students coming to campus for the Fall 1 Term.
-Room assignments for subsequent terms will be released prior to the start of that term.
+Room assignments for each term will be released just prior to the start of that term.

 Dining at a safer distance for students on campus will be carefully choreographed to reduce transmission by scheduling small groups during each meal.
 It will be a challenge to accommodate even the lower density group on campus in a reasonable time period while adhering to physical distancing.
 Unfortunately, these constraints will not allow us to extend meal plans to students living off campus.
 Should an approved off-campus student seek on-campus housing for quarantine or isolation, a meal plan will be made available.
 (7/17/2020)